typelevel/Laika/docs/introduction/intro.md

 Laika
 =====

-Laika is a customizable and extensible toolkit for transforming lightweight text markup and template based site generation.
+Laika is a customizable and extensible toolkit for transforming lightweight text markup and template based site and e-book generation.

 It has been designed for two primary usage scenarios: